Pseudofinite difference fields and counting dimensions: Introduction

 \emph{Notations:} We will denote by $\varphi,\psi,\phi,\ldots$ formulas (possibly with parameters), $x,y,z,\ldots$ tuples of variables, $|x|$ the length of the tuple $x$ and $|\varphi|$ the length of the formula $\varphi$.
 Suppose $M$ is an $\mathcal{L}$-structure and $\varphi(x)$ an $\mathcal{L}$-formula with parameters in $M$.
 We write $\varphi(M^{|x|})$ to be the definable set defined by $\varphi(x)$ in $M$, i.e.\ $\varphi(M^{|x|}):=\{a\in M^{|x|}:M\models \varphi(a)\}$.
 We denote by $\mathbb{P}$ the set of prime numbers.

-\textbf{Acknowledgement:} The author wants to thank her supervisor Frank Wagner for initiating this interesting project and contributing lots of valuables ideas.
-She is very grateful to Ehud Hrushovski for pointing out a mistake in the previous version and suggesting the proof of Theorem \ref{thm02}.
+\textbf{Acknowledgement:} T. Zou is supported by the Golda Meir Fellowship Fund and the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation program (Grant No. 692854).
+She was partially supported by ValCoMo (ANR-13-BS01-0006) while the research was done.
+She wants to thank her Ph.D. supervisor Frank Wagner for initiating this interesting project and contributing lots of valuables ideas.
+She is very grateful to Ehud Hrushovski for pointing out a mistake in the previous version and suggesting the proof of Lemma \ref{lem-conj}.
 She also wants to thank the referee for numerous comments and suggestions, as well as the encouragement of rewrite the introduction.
 She is grateful to Zo\'{e} Chatzidakis for answering various questions about pseudofinite fields and ACFA and to Dar{\'i}o Garc{\'i}a for suggestions of corrections in the previous version of this paper.